How it Began

 During a daytime burglary in 1969, an Edina resident was severely beaten in his own home and later died from complications of the attack.
 The police department had no leads and the investigation stalled.
-Friends and neighbors of the man, and Edina civic organizations, recognized the value that reward money might have had on acquiring information and solving the crime.
+Friends and neighbors of the man, and Edina civic organizations, recognized that reward money could have helped to acquire information about and solve the crime.
 They began to raise the monies that became the Edina Crime Prevention Fund in 1970.

 Why We Need a Fund